Snow Fungus Soup

-- 40 grams snow fungus (also known as white jelly fungus, silver ear, white wood ear, 雪儿)
+- 20 grams snow fungus (aka white jelly fungus, silver ear, white wood ear, 雪儿,银耳)

-- 5 pandan leaves tied to a knot
+- 5 pandan leaves tied into a knot

-- Soak snow fungus in a bowl of hot water until it is puffed up and turn a whiter shade, then carefully drain soaking water.
-Using a pair of kitchen scissors, trim and discard the dark yellow hard part on the centre underside of the fungus.
-Cut the rest of the fungus to smaller pieces and set aside.
+- Prepare the fungus.
+Soak snow fungus in a bowl of hot water until it is puffed up and turn a whiter shade, then carefully drain soaking water.
+Using a pair of kitchen scissors, trim and discard the dark hardened part on the centre underside of the fungus.
+Cut the fungus to smaller bite-sized pieces and set aside.

-- Add rock sugar to taste and stir through until the sugar is fully dissolved.
+- During the last 5 minutes of simmering, top up water and add rock sugar.
+Stir through until the sugar is fully dissolved.
+Add more rock sugar to taste only if needed.
 Discard pandan leaves.
 Serve warm or chilled.

-- Instead of dried longans, you can substitute with fresh or canned longans which you add to the dessert when serving (no need to simmer).
+- Instead of dried longans, you can substitute with fresh or canned longans.
+Add them to the dessert after it is made.